forcedotcom/cli/releasenotes/sfdx/README.md

     ```

     We've said this a lot, but here it is again: the existing commands work exactly as before.
 But give this new stuff a try, you might like it.

+* FIX: You can now correctly execute `force:package:version:create` when the org definition file specified by the `--definitionfile` flag uses the `language` option to specify a default language. (plugin-packaging PR [#218](https://github.com/salesforcecli/plugin-packaging/pull/218))

 ## 7.184.2 (Jan 19, 2023) [stable]